Tackle tax planning challenges head on

 The benefit of a cost segregation study may be limited in certain circumstances — for example, if the business is subject to the AMT or located in a state that doesn’t follow federal depreciation rules.

-Business-related vehicle expenses can be deducted using the mileage-rate method (53.5 cents per mile driven in 2017, down from 54 cents per mile in 2016) or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).
+Business-related vehicle expenses can be deducted using the mileage-rate method (53.5 cents per mile driven in 2017) or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).

 Properly tracking vehicle expenses is critical, as is tracking other expenses related to transportation and travel, as well as meals and entertainment.
 See the Case Study "Be cautious when deducting meal, entertainment, auto and travel expenses."